stronnag/bbl2kml/README.md

     	[OTX] Time(s) determining log split, 0 disables (default 120)
 ```

-The [BulletGCSS wiki](https://github.com/danarrib/BulletGCSS/wiki) describes how these values are chosen; in general:
+The [BulletGCSS wiki](https://github.com/danarrib/BulletGCSS/wiki) describes how the broker values are chosen; in general:

 * It is safe to use `broker.emqx.io` as the MQTT broker, this is default if no broker host is defined in the URI.
 * You should use a unique topic for publishing your own data, this is slash separated string, for example `foo/bar/quux/demo`; the topic should include at least three elements.